nordic-institute/X-Road-development/WORKFLOW.md

 13.2	X-Road is released by the procedure:

 -	The NIIS creates a `release` branch from `develop` and makes a pull request against `X-Road/master`.
-- The NIIS thoroughly review the software to be released.
+- The NIIS thoroughly reviews the software to be released.
-- The NIIS decides to release, including the version number (see [X-Road Joint Development Charter](https://github.com/vrk-kpa/xroad-joint-development/blob/master/CHARTER.md), sections “Release sequence” and “Version compatibility”).
+- The NIIS decides to release, including the version number (see [X-Road Development Model](https://github.com/vrk-kpa/xroad-joint-development/blob/master/CHARTER.md), sections “Publish” and “Version compatibility”).
 - The NIIS merges the pull request from `release` branch into `X-Road/master` and tags the commit with version number.
 - The NIIS also updates `X-Road/develop` with changes made on `release` branch.